No products in the cart.

 Descending from an ancient line of witches, after the death in mysterious circumstances of both parents, Diana had banished magic from her existence.
 But magic true nature is not easy to relegate to the shadows.
 The power of the manuscript is stronger than her choices, and despite all her attempts, she cannot put it aside.

 Unfortunately, she is not the only creature to feel an overpowering attraction to that ancient text, which hides obscure truths, spells and magic.
 Witches are not the only otherworldly creatures who live alongside humans.
 There are also demons, imaginative and self-destructive, and vampires, eternally young and powerful; and they are all interested in the discovery of Diana.
-One, in particular, stands out from the rest, Matthew Clairmont, a vampire, Darwin-loving genetics professor.
+One, in particular, stands out from the rest, Matthew Clairmont, a vampire, and Darwin-loving genetics professor.
 His interest in the manuscript is soon overtaken by the one for the young witch.
 Together they will cross the eras and unravel the secrets hidden in the ancient book.
 But the love that is born between them, a forbidden love by laws rooted in time, threatens to alter the fragile balance between creatures and humans and unleash a conflict that would have fatal consequences.

 The first chapter in the compelling Soul Trilogy series is destined to make its mark.